by Ashley Turrell, membership & analytics director, MAPP

 While some companies are ramping up, others must make workforce reductions.
 In sharing policies for employee layoffs, furlough and recalls, company-specific plans varied from “gut feel” to a detailed outline.
 The most robust policies included formulas and standardized instructions on making decisions on workforce reduction as well as how companies prioritize employees and guidelines for when employees can anticipate being called back.
 Additionally, companies included detailed outlines for furloughed employees that explained how the employee can contact the local government to receive assistance ASAP.

 Beyond checklists and procedures, plastics leaders also shared best practices in communication, morale building and leadership during this trying time.
-With nearly every company executive reporting that keeping morale high is a key concern, here are a few examples of how plastics leaders are engaging with their employees keep spirits high, all while maintaining operations and keeping employees safe:
+With nearly every company executive reporting that keeping morale high is a key concern, here are a few examples of how plastics leaders are engaging with their employees to keep spirits high, all while maintaining operations and keeping employees safe:

 1. Supporting Local Businesses and Communities